 Typos happen.
 Everyone makes them, but if you’re not careful, you can end up on blogs, as the topic of office chitchat, or even in the news.
 (See here for how Adweek spelled “Zynga” as “Zenga” on the front page of its re-launch issue, causing a small backlash.)
 It’s human to overlook something that you’ve been staring at for hours, but with a preponderance of pundits out to scrutinize, you must do your due diligence.

-3. Be careful of the basics – It may be elementary, but review the common mistake-makers –infamous words such as “their,” “they’re,” “there” and “its” versus “it’s.”
+Be careful about the basics – It may be elementary, but review the common mistake-makers –infamous words such as “their,” “they’re,” “there” and “its” versus “it’s.”
 Spell-check will not catch these, so double-check and give yourself some memory clues to help banish problem words

-4. Not sure of the “rule”? – Look it up!
+Not sure of the “rule”? – Look it up!
 There are online sources that teach various accepted writing styles such as AP or MLA.
 How good is your current knowledge?
 Is it ok to start a sentence with “so”?
-(Answer below)
+(Answer below.)

 Sloppy word usage and punctuation give the impression that you’re either uneducated or that you don’t care.
 Though some would say any publicity is good publicity, you don’t want to end up here!
 The Best Spelling Mistakes on Education Related Signs.

 So, (perfectly acceptable) help rid the world of lousy writing by improving yours a little every day.